 Description: This class is designed for students who want to increase their overall connection to their mind and body.
-Students will work on developing the skills necessary for guided breathing, meditation, stretching and mindfulness activities.
+Students will develop the skills necessary for guided breathing, meditation, stretching and mindfulness activities.
 This class is designed for a mixture of both health and physical education elements.
-Students who sign up for this course will improve their coping skills, self-esteem and overall mental health.
+Students will improve coping skills, self-esteem and overall mental health.